A Series of Firsts.

 We work relentlessly to improve our networks with faster speeds and innovative services such as unlimited data plans.
 And we spend billions each year to convince people to switch from their current provider or stay with the one they’re already using.

-of Americans have 3 or more choices in mobile providers
+Americans have 3 or more choices in mobile providers

 That’s because consumers enjoy a variety of options.
 Nearly every American can choose between three or more providers and there are nearly 100 mobile providers, resellers, and MVNOs nationwide.
 Consumers can pick from hundreds of handsets, multiple operating systems, millions of apps and services and nearly 700 different smartphone plans.